+\ Course has a prerequisite.
+See course description.
 Industrial Manufacturing: Machine Processes (607)

-The Machine Processes certificate provides students with the opportunity to gain basic and intermediate level experience in the areas of computer numerical control (CNC), computer-aided drafting (CAD), and computer-aided manufacturing (CAM).
+The Machine Processes certificate provides students with the opportunity to gain basic and intermediate level experience in the areas of computer numerical control (CNC) and computeraided drafting (CAD).